macthomasengineering/MteEVAL-b4x-library/README.md

 ##Usage

-MteEval adopts the "code block" format from the venerable 1990's xBase compiler Clipper 5.
+MteEval adopts the "code block" format for expressions from the venerable 1990's xBase compiler Clipper 5.
 A codeblock is a compilable snippet of code.
 Codeblocks begin with an open brace, followed by a optional parameter section couched between pipe symbols, the expression, then ends with a closing brace.

 ```clipper
 {|<parameters>|<expression>}